matkoniecz/illegal-use-of-OpenStreetMap/MAPS.ME/MAPS.ME.md

 There is a deeply hidden and insufficient attribution.
 It is not in a place ever visited by a typical user.

+On some devices attribution text will appear on the map, but only for [less than 2 seconds](attribution_flash.gif).

 ## Reported

 [https://github.com/mapsme/omim/issues/11203](https://github.com/mapsme/omim/issues/11203) - 2019 VII